How to Choose the Best Heat Applied Transfer for Custom Printing

 However, if you are printing at least 5 shirts, it is time to start considering screen printed transfers.
 This is not a for sure switch over though yet.
 There are other factors to consider as well.

 With quantity, check your costs.
 Generally, it will be cheaper for you to cut your own designs at less than 5 shirts.
 With screen printed transfers, there will be minimum purchase quantities.
-At Transfer Express, that number is 5 if you are using our artwork, and 10 if you are supplying your own art.
+At Transfer Express, you can get a minimum of 6 sheets for screen printed transfers, and 5 sheets for full color UltraColor transfers.